LucidSkyWalker/CryptoProfIT/README.md

 # CryptoProfIT (Alpha Version)
 <img align="right" src="https://user-images.githubusercontent.com/19948182/37255611-f5497340-254e-11e8-93a4-43fe296e20b2.png" width="150">
 Free Python Script to process your trade histories.
-The profit result can be used for Taxes.
+The profit result can be used for Taxes.<br />
 The output are two csv-files.
 Example Screenshots can be found below.

 The output files contain:
 - Sorted full trade history (converts all exchange exports to the same formatting)
 - Fees per Trade (inklusive Overall Payed fees)